ff6347/prototyping-machines/hardware-prototypes/Boxnet/index.md

 ## Concept

-As the everyday life is increasingly digitalized and a rising amount of devices are connected to the Internet of Things (IoT), security issues potentially become more crucial than ever before. spread in the network and flaw the boxes functionality.
+As the everyday life is increasingly digitalized and a rising amount of devices are connected to the Internet of Things (IoT), security issues potentially become more crucial than ever before.
+Hence we considered in an early version of our concept a virus, that spreads in the network and flaws the boxes functionality.
 The original mode could only have been restored by pressing a physical patch button on the box.
 Users would connect as much boxes as possible while keeping the network uninfected.
 Due to the complexity of our system we decided to go for simplicity and focus on the interaction between the boxes.

 ## Specification